-We don’t want to have to touch your website for the next few milestones in your business.
+We don’t want you to need to touch up your site for the next few milestones in your business.

-Grab a pen and paper or open up a fresh Google doc and go through each page of your website; writing down everything that you don’t like about your site.
+So grab a pen and paper or open up a fresh Google doc and go through each page of your site; writing down everything that you don’t like.

 Truly look at every element, block of text, what you think of the fonts, colors, images, etc.

 Any thoughts that come to your head, write it down.